 Schwartz, J.H.
 2006 Skeleton Keys: An introduction to Human Skeletal Morphology, Development, and Analysis.
 Second Edition.
 Oxford University PRess

-1. have an advanced understanding of human hard tissue, including the development, form and function of bone and muscle, and interpretation of morphological features of bone.
-Students will also have an advanced knowledge of the main muscle groups, attachment sites on bone (origin and insertion), nerve innovation for each muscle.
+8.1. demonstrate an advanced understanding of human hard tissue, including the development, form and function of bone and muscle, and interpretation of morphological features of bone.

 Back to top